-Once a provision has been agreed with students and families, the Inclusion Department will record progress on a provision map to enable staff to evaluate effectiveness.
+Once a provision has been agreed with students and families, the Inclusion Department will record progress on an Assess, Plan, Do, Review document to enable staff to evaluate effectiveness.
 This is monitored internally within the department as part of the graduated response (Assess, Plan, Do, Review) and reported back to students and families at the SEND Progress Meetings

-The progress of children with SEND is monitored closely by the SENCo and tracked using Provision Mapping.
+The progress of children with SEND is monitored closely by the SENCO and tracked using Provision Mapping.
 Families are included in this process at every opportunity